harish127/College-Practicals/C Practicals/README.md

 ### How to use

 - You will need Turbo C++ to run these codes, make sure to install it.
-- Clone this folder locally, You have install Turbo C++
+- Clone this folder locally, Where You have install Turbo C++
 - Open Turbo C++, Navigate through Programs and run them
 - Thats it !